 Zimmerman’s request for something unique was certainly met: Defiant was the first Starfleet ship without external warp nacelles.

 Martin didn’t quite recognize the impact it would have:

 When you’re in the Art Department and you’re doing the job from episode to episode, you don’t really think, “Boy, this is really going to revolutionize Federation design.”
 You’re getting a design out of the way.
 It’s only after the fact that you think, “Wow, that was a different idea.”
 I’m glad we took the chance to take a little bit of a departure.

 The name Valiant was dropped in favor of Defiant out of fear that it might conflict with Star Trek: Voyager and its titular starship.

 The design was refined further when Tony Meininger was tasked with building the model.
-It was felt the design didn’t quite look fast enough so Meininger, a car enthusiast, drew from Ferrari posters to “streamline” the vessel, making it look sleeker and more compact.
+He didn’t think Martin’s drawings made the ship look quite fast enough, so Meininger, a car enthusiast, drew from Ferrari posters to “streamline” it, making the USS Defiant look sleeker and more compact.

-The Defiant was “digitalized” for Star Trek: First Contact by Vision Art and rendered by Industrial Light and Magic.
+The ship was “digitalized” for Star Trek: First Contact by Vision Art and rendered by Industrial Light and Magic.
 For Deep Space Nine, a digital model was created by Digital Muse.

 Adrift, but salvageable

 The ship was nearly destroyed in First Contact.
-Indeed, early drafts of the script suggested it was meant to be destroyed.
+Indeed, early drafts of the script suggested it was meant to be lost.

-In a DVD commentary for the film, Producer Ronald D. Moore explained that Behr had seen the script and objected to the needless destruction of the ship in a story that didn’t even involve Deep Space Nine characters besides Worf.
-The Defiant was allowed to survive the battle — “adrift but salvageable” — and hardly a mention of its participation in the battle with the Borg Cube was made in Star Trek: Deep Space Nine.
+In a DVD commentary for the film, Producer Ronald D. Moore explained that Behr had seen the script and objected to the needless destruction of the ship in a story that didn’t even involve Deep Space Nine.
+The Defiant was allowed to survive the battle — “adrift, but salvageable” — and hardly a mention of its participation in the battle with the Borg Cube was made in Star Trek: Deep Space Nine.